Restoration Path

-Restoration Path, known as Love in Action (LIA) until March 2012, was an ex-gay Christian ministry founded in 1973.
+Restoration Path, known as Love in Action (LIA) until March 2012, was an American ex-gay Christian ministry founded in 1973.
+Founded by Frank Worthen, John Evans, and Baptist pastor Kent Philpott in Marin County, California.
+As of October 2019, the organization has since been dissolved.

 History

-The organization was founded in 1973 by Frank Worthen, John Evans, and Kent Philpott in Marin County, California, just north of San Francisco.
-In 2010, Tommy Corman became the Executive Director of Love In Action.
-In March 2012, Love In Action changed its name to Restoration Path.
-In October 2012, David Jones became the executive director of Restoration Path; as of August 2018, he remains the Executive Director.
+The organization was founded in 1973 by Worthen (1929–2017), Evans, and Philpott in Marin County, California, just north of San Francisco.
+In 2010, Tommy Corman became the executive director of Love In Action, which was now based in Bartlett, Tennessee.
+In March 2012, the group changed its name to Restoration Path, with Corman citing the support from and referrals from mission organizations like the American Baptist International Mission Board.
+Corman wrote in the March newsletter:

+"We have been sharing with you the necessary transition changes over the last few months with our new online workshops.
+The Board of Directors are encouraged as well to see our new name change.
+I hope you will continue to partner with this much needed ministry that unashamedly ministers to sexually broken individuals from a Biblical perspective.
+I have seen many hearts changed and God work in a mighty way through this staff and mission.
+This name change and the new website, restorationpath.org, has already given us the boost we need to move ahead."

+In October 2012, David Jones, who is trained in sexual addiction, became the executive director; as of August 2018, he remained the executive director.

-On July 5, 2007, Love in Action announced the initiation of Family Freedom Intensive, a monthly four-day program for parents with teens "struggling with same-sex attraction, pornography, and/or promiscuity".
+On July 5, 2007, Love in Action announced the initiation of Family Freedom Intensive, a monthly four-day program for parents with teens "struggling with same-sex attraction, pornography, and/or promiscuity."
 Teenagers who they would like to join their parents may be considered for inclusion.
 As of 2018, there is no mention of this program on the Restoration Path website.
+After Jack McIntyre, a friend of co-founder John Evans, died by suicide because of his inability to change, Evans left Love in Action and denounced it as dangerous.

 As of October 2019, both the organization's website and Facebook page were offline.
 According to the California Secretary of State, the organization has been dissolved.